 The Maruleng municipality has large game farms from which the municipality can grow its tax base.
 It also boasts of the East-gate Airport through which it can promote its tourism status and ensure direct access to other provinces for marketing.
 The area is also imbued with agro-products across the seasons from which jobs can be created to ensure poverty alleviation.
 Its strategic location in relation to the Maputo Corridor, positions it to can attract investment to its area.
 There is also Kruger to Canyon Biosphere that is recognized internationally through UNESCO.
 Yet, Maruleng is ISRDP and Project Consolidate municipality, characterized by low levels of development, where about 90% of the population occupy 15% of the land for residential purpose.

-(1) K2C Biosphere ecotourism

-(2) Perenial agro-products

-(5) Magnificent Tourism centre (6) Sto

-(3) The valley of Olifant route(6) Stone crushing at Mica
+(1) K2C Biosphere ecotourism (2) Perenial agro-products (3) The valley of Olifant route (4) Largest game farms (5) Magnificent Tourism centre (6) Stone crushing at Mica